magento/devdocs/.github/CONTRIBUTING.md

 1. Edit or create markdown (`.md`) files in your branch.
 1. When ready, push your branch to your fork.
 1. Create a PR to the [magento/devdocs repo](https://github.com/magento/devdocs).
 Fill out as much info as possible and link any GitHub issues.

-1. The DevDocs team and Maintainers work with you on content, navigation, and reviews.
+The DevDocs team and Maintainers will review the PR and help with formatting and navigation.

 **Note:** If you have not signed the [Magento Contributor Agreement](https://magento.com/content/magento-contributor-agreement), the PR provides a link.
 We require a signed form and agreement to the terms for contribution.